 In northwest Alberta, one of the world’s top five richest bonebeds is located just south of Grande Prairie.
 On a bluff above Pipestone Creek lies a massive gravesite of pachyrhinosaurs – horned, plant-eating dinosaurs that lived 73 million years ago.

-The nearby Philip J. Currie Museum, named after Canada’s leading palaeontologist and co-founder of the Royal Tyrrell, opened in September 2015 and features public galleries, research and collection facilities and educational programming.
+The nearby Philip J. Currie Dinosaur Museum, named after Canada’s leading palaeontologist and co-founder of the Royal Tyrrell, opened in September 2015 and features public galleries, research and collection facilities and educational programming.
 Dino hounds can take part in the full-day Field Experience during the summer.
-Learn to make a cast in the Paleo Lab, take a tour out to the bonebeds and then come back to do related activities once the casts have set.
+Learn to make a cast in the palaeo lab, take a tour out to the bonebeds and then come back to do related activities once the casts have set.

 - Dinosaur Adventure